Football world offers support to Eriksen after collapse during Denmark match against Finland

 The attacking midfielder collapsed near the end of the first half of the encounter on Saturday.

-The match was suspended as Eriksen received treatment on the field before he stretchered off.
+The match was suspended as Eriksen received treatment on the field before he stretchered off, with the game later set to resume after a delay of more than 90 minutes.

 Editors' Picks